zchee/neovim-wiki/FAQ.md

 **Ok but why write tests in [Moonscript](http://moonscript.org/)?**

-Moonscript is a very nice DSL for writing BDD-like specs, which is how the tests are being written.
+Moonscript is a very nice DSL for writing BDD-like specs, which is the format we are using for tests.
 It also compiles to lua, removing dependency on another runtime for running tests.
 Another advantage is that Luajit includes a nice [ffi module](http://luajit.org/ext_ffi_api.html) that is great for unit testing C code.